-Aaron Burr, Jefferson’s Vice President, grandson of Jonathan Edwards, and later Alexander Hamilton’s dueling partner, had once lived at the Payne boarding house as did the young widow Dolley Payne Todd.
+Aaron Burr, Jefferson’s Vice President, grandson of the great preacher Jonathan Edwards, and later Alexander Hamilton’s dueling partner, had once lived at the Payne boarding house, as did the young widow Dolley Payne Todd.
 Burr, Madison’s classmate at Princeton, introduced the two, and they married four months later in 1794.

-Dolley, 17 years his junior, was a popular ‘First Lady,” effectively defining the role as the social secretary to the President.
+Seventeen years Madison’s junior, Dolley was a popular ‘First Lady,” effectively defining the role as the social secretary to the President.
 Indeed, after Thomas Jefferson’s wife died in 1782 and his daughter came to Washington less frequently, Dolly often accompanied Jefferson when a hostess was required.

 A popular and natural beauty, she was known for her exuberance, wit, and warmth.
-Unlike her shy husband, she was a social butterfly, and as the White House hostess organized the first Inaugural Ball in Washington.
+Unlike her shy husband, she was a social butterfly and organized the first Inaugural Ball in Washington as the White House hostess.

 Throughout Madison’s Presidency, he loved ice cream and popularized it at the White House.
-His wife’s favorite flavor was one that went back to the time of the Pilgrims: oyster.
+His wife’s favorite flavor went back to the time of the Pilgrims: oyster.

-Madison retired at 65 but returned to work at 74 upon Thomas Jefferson’s death, as Rector of the University of Virginia, which he had helped Jefferson establish by bequeathing most of his personal library.
-Jefferson had already sold his first library to create the Library of Congress after the original government library burned in the War of 1812.
+Madison retired at 65 but returned to work at 74 upon Thomas Jefferson’s death as Rector of the University of Virginia.
+He had helped Jefferson establish the University by bequeathing most of his personal library.
+Jefferson had already sold his first library that helped create the Library of Congress after the original government library burned in the War of 1812.
 At 79, Madison joined a 96-person group to amend the State Constitution of Virginia.

 Bill Petro, your friendly neighborhood historian